by Debra Johnson, Published May 31, 2012

 "Never in our history has it been more important for America's future leaders to have a deep understanding of the rest of the world," said Boren.

 The 2013-14 Boren Scholarship and Fellowship applications will be available in late-August 2012, with an application deadline of February 13, 2013.
-Contact the campus representative for further information or to learn more about the application process, go to Boren Scholarship application process.
+Visit the Boren Scholarship Application Process homepage for more information.